01 of 07

 Guinea Pig Require Vitamin C

 Guinea pigs are one of the few animals (humans are another) that cannot manufacture their own vitamin C, so they need to get it from their diet.
-Choosing a good quality diet and providing a variety of fresh foods is important, but most owners choose to also give their animals a vitamin C supplement.
+Choosing a good quality diet and providing a variety of fresh foods and roughage is important, but most owners choose to also give their animals a vitamin C supplement.
 Vitamin C tablets are considered a better way to supplement than adding vitamin C to your pet's water.

 07 of 07